"The first principle is that you must not fool yourself, and you are the easiest person to fool" - Feynman

 During my PhD, I developed stochastic geometry tools to analyze and develop algorithms for initial access procedures, adaptive beamforming, user association, and traffic distribution in dual-band networks (please see the "Publications" and "Patents" pages for details).

 I am a faculty member in the Department of Electrical Engineering at the Indian Institute of Technology (IIT) Delhi.
-If you are a student at IIT Delhi and have some background in either of the following:

 Email: gghatak [at] ee [dot] iitd [dot] ac [dot] in